Eldhopj/recyclerViewSample/README.md

 # recyclerCardViewSample
-RecyclerView
-A Sample code repo on Recycler view , On click handling on recycler view using interface, passing data from recycler view into other activity
+RecyclerView A Sample code repo on Recycler view , On click handling on recycler view using higherorder fn, passing data from recycler view into other activity